van-richard/CodingNotes/notebooks/QuickStart/BasicMD.md

      - What protonation states are your titratable residues?
 2. Equilibrate the System
     - What is the target environmental conditions for your system?
-    - Is temperature, pressure, and/or the energy of the sytem stable?
+    - Is temperature, pressure, and/or the energy of the system stable?
 3. Production Simulations
     - How long do you need your simulation?
 4. Analysis of Trajectories